microsoft/StoreBroker/Documentation/SETUP.md

 You need to choose a folder that you're going to store the module in.
 We recommend choosing to use a **new sub-folder** within one of the folders in your `$env:PSModulePath`.
+By default, even if the folder doesn't exist yet,
+`Join-Path -Path ([System.Environment]::GetFolderPath('MyDocuments')) -ChildPath 'WindowsPowerShell\Modules'`
-By default, even if the folder doesn't exist yet, `$Home\Documents\WindowsPowerShell\Modules` is one of those folders -- this is the one that we'd recommend that you use.
+is one of those folders -- this is the one that we'd recommend that you use.
 If it doesn't exist yet, just go ahead and create it:

-    New-Item -Type Directory -Force -Path $Home\Documents\WindowsPowerShell\Modules\StoreBroker
+    New-Item -Type Directory -Force -Path (Join-Path -Path ([System.Environment]::GetFolderPath('MyDocuments')) -ChildPath 'WindowsPowerShell\Modules\StoreBroker')

 If you follow that advice, then the module will automatically be available in any PowerShell console session implicitly.
 If you choose to store the module somewhere else, then you will need